ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 ## JSONCompactColumns {#jsoncompactcolumns}

-In this format, each block of data is represented as a JSON array of arrays:
+In this format, all data is represented as a single JSON Array.
+Note that JSONCompactColumns output format buffers all data in memory to output it as a single block.

+Example:
 ```json
 [
     [1, 2, 3, 4],